Skip to content

 The entry and project file patterns are the first and most important options.
 Getting those right is essential to get the most value and performance out of Knip.

-• Use ignore patterns to exclude issues in matching files from the report.
+• Use ignore only to suppress issues in specific files.
+It does not exclude files from analysis.

 Let’s dive in and expand on all of these.

-Files are reported as unused if they are in the set of project files, but not in the set of files resolved from the entry files.
-In other words, they’re calculated like so:
+Files are reported as unused if they are in the set of project files, but are not resolved from the entry files:

 unused files = project files - (entry files + resolved files)

 See entry files to see where Knip looks for entry files.
-Read on to learn more about fine-tuning the sets of entry and project files.
+Fine-tune entry and adjust project to fit your codebase.

 {